 Some you may be able to capture as new regulars, others are out for a very rare dinner.
 That’s all great, take good care of these people, it’ll give you a nice bump in an otherwise slow month but there is still so much more potential you can get out of this day.

-A prixe fixe menu makes sense on the big day but some of your regular diners might not want to get locked into a set Valentine’s Day menu on the other nights.
-Perhaps offer special dinners for two in the days leading up to the big day.
-A large roasted red snapper for two with a fennel pine nut stuffing or go classically old school with a chateaubriand sliced table-side with bouquetière of vegetables and a real, house-made béarnaise.
+A prix fixe menu for both in-house dining and takeout makes sense on the big day.
+Perhaps offer special dinners for two in the days leading up to Valentine’s.
+For example, a large roasted red snapper for two with fennel pine nut stuffing or a classic Chȃteaubriand with a bouquetière of vegetables and a house-made béarnaise sauce might win over hearts.
 Maybe even a full rack of lamb in all its glory.
-The key here is spectacle, a plate for two has the potential for much wow factor and the visuals can be just as important for making this a memorable evening.
+The key here is spectacle — a plate for two has the potential to up the wow factor and the visuals can be just as important for making a memorable evening.

-If you do a “date night” menu (offering appetizer, entrees and a bottle of wine for a set price) to fill the tables on what is usually a slow night, the week before might be the time to step it up.
-A small upcharge for a slightly better choice of entrees or specials.
-Maybe an expanded selection of wines to choose from or something bubbly.
+If you do a “date night” menu (offering an appetizer, entrées, and a bottle of wine for a set price) to fill the tables on what is usually a slow night, the week before might be the time to step it up with a small upcharge for a slightly better choice of entrée or special.
+Consider offering an expanded selection of wines or something else bubbly.

 Know Your Diners

-Valentine’s Day this year falls on a Tuesday.
-Have you ever tried to get a sitter on a Tuesday, much less on a day like Valentine’s?
-Even if they did procure one, they’re going to be demanding premium rates.
-Wouldn’t you prefer that extra $40 or $50 in your till?
-Of course.
-So don’t forget to create a special children’s menu to go along with the adult version.
-And give them some real options.
+This year, more than ever, diners may be looking to celebrate Valentine’s week at non-traditional venues.
+The trendy new hamburger joint with amazing fries might be better loved than a special, candle-lit evening.
+Same with the hot new pizza place featuring certified Neapolitan pies and creative new recipes.
+And for many couples, the best Valentine’s Day perk may be simply a break from cooking for the fam.
+So don’t forget to create a special children’s menu to go along with the adult version — and give them some real options.
 Not every kid lives on chicken nuggets or spaghetti.
-Take a few of the standard favorites and add a few that mirror your own menu.
+Take some of your standard favorites and add a few that mirror your own menu.
 Dial down the spices but keep the taste and the quality.
-The gnocchi in basil pesto their parents like will fly with the kids in a more simple brown butter.
-Or you could change your mushroom risotto into a creamy parmesan version.
-Remember, parents tend to taste their kid’s foods, they’ll appreciate their children not being served food that was frozen solid a short time ago.
+The gnocchi in basil pesto that parents love will also fly with the kids in a more simple brown butter.
+Or you could change your mushroom risotto into a creamy Parmesan version.